Anonymous

 A woman’s displeasure with her breast size is not always about aesthetics.
-Some women not only feel their breasts look too large, but they also have discomfort and physical complications.
-These include:
+Some women not only feel their breasts look too large, but they also have discomfort and physical complications, such as:

 * Individual results may vary.